ImageMagick/ImageMagick/README.md

 * [Distributed pixel cache](https://imagemagick.org/script/distribute-pixel-cache.php): offload intermediate pixel storage to one or more remote servers.
 * [Heterogeneous distributed processing](https://imagemagick.org/script/architecture.php#distributed): certain algorithms are OpenCL-enabled to take advantage of speed-ups offered by executing in concert across heterogeneous platforms consisting of CPUs, GPUs, and other processors.
 * [ImageMagick on the iPhone](https://imagemagick.org/script/download.php#iOS): convert, edit, or compose images on your iPhone.
+* [Image cache](https://imagemagick.org/script/magick-cache.php): methods and tools to cache images, image sequences, video, audio or metadata in a local folder.

 [Examples of ImageMagick Usage](https://legacy.imagemagick.org/Usage/), shows how to use ImageMagick from the command-line to accomplish any of these tasks and much more.
 Also, see [Fred's ImageMagick Scripts](http://www.fmwconcepts.com/imagemagick/): a plethora of command-line scripts that perform geometric transforms, blurs, sharpens, edging, noise removal, and color manipulations.
 With [Magick.NET](https://github.com/dlemstra/Magick.NET), use ImageMagick without having to install ImageMagick on your server or desktop.